ShumailaAhmed/AI-Workshop/README.md

 ![Classification](https://github.com/ShumailaAhmed/AI-Workshop/blob/main/classification.gif)

-The randomly initiated line calculates the error and based on magnitude of error, it re-adjusts the parameters of model to minimize the error, but **hoe do we calculate the error? **
+The randomly initiated line calculates the error and based on magnitude of error, it re-adjusts the parameters of model to minimize the error, but **how do we calculate the error? **

 We use a continous error function and assign the miss-classified points with a big penalty.
 The bigger the error, bigger the penalty, hence the error variations will account for the direction we need to move into, so as to reduce the error function.